fbaligand/kibana-enhanced-table/README.md

 This Kibana visualization plugin is like a Data Table, but with enhanced features like computed columns, filter bar and pivot table.

+**NEW:** Now the plugin contains a second visualization named 'Document Table'.
+This visualization does the same thing than 'Enhanced Table' visualization, but for single documents (not aggregations).
+It especially allows to have enhanced features, compared to a saved search (like column custom labels, computed columns and filter bar)

 ## Features

 - Add computed columns, based on other columns :